Overview

 Welcome to our help!
-We have designed this help file to accompany our products Take Command, Take Command/LE, and TCC/LE.
-For a description of TCC/LE, see TCC and TCC/LE.
+We have designed this help file to accompany our products Take Command and TCC.

-Take Command is designed for Windows XP, Windows 2003, Windows Vista, and Windows 2008.
 Take Command combines the best features of the GUI and character-mode interfaces.
-You can have multiple console applications open in tabbed windows, with a Windows Explorer-like interface available for those times when you need a visual look at your folders.
+You can have multiple console applications open in tabbed windows, with a Windows Explorer-like interface available for those times when you need a visual look at your folders and files.

 Take Command is composed of three elements which work closely together: